Malik Henry (quarterback): Edmonton Elks

 On January 26, 2024, Henry signed with the Edmonton Elks of the Canadian Football League (CFL) under head coach Chris Jones.
 Prior to joining the Elks, Henry inked a contract with the Albany Firebirds of the Arena Football League, but overturned that opportunity in order to compete for a roster spot with the Elks.
 Coincidentally, Henry became teammates with wide receiver John Franklin III, who appeared in the first season of Last Chance U. He was released on June 3.

 Arizona Bandits

 On January 28, 2025, Henry signed with the Arizona Bandits of the Arena Football One (AF1).
 On March 8, the league announced that the Bandits would be unable to compete in the 2025 season.
 Henry was granted his free agency.

 San Antonio Gunslingers

 On March 12, 2025, Henry signed with the San Antonio Gunslingers of the Indoor Football League (IFL).
 Henry was released by San Antonio on April 23.

 Billings Outlaws

 On May 7, 2025, Henry signed with the Billings Outlaws of the Arena Football One (AF1).

+Michigan Arsenal

+On October 16, 2025, Henry signed with the Michigan Arsenal of the Arena Football One (AF1) for the 2026 season.